-This is an easy to administer environmental health curriculum, which meets ACGME requirements, is adaptable to multiple sites, and doesn’t require expertise in environmental health to administer.
-It is not comprehensive in the topics of environmental health.
-Instead, it aims to teach pediatric residents proficiency in environmental health and establish a foundation of knowledge upon which they will expand during their careers.
+This easy to administer environmental health curriculum, meets ACGME requirements, is adaptable to multiple sites, and doesn’t require expertise in environmental health to administer.
+The curriculum aims to teach pediatric residents proficiency in environmental health and establish a foundation of knowledge upon which they will expand during their careers.

 The Community Environment